This is a big question!

 This is the first step to being more accountable.

-They may be minor things like picking up the post every morning, through to more significant tasks like managing your Exec’s schedule.
+They may be minor things like picking up the post every morning and more significant tasks like managing your Executive’s schedule.

-For every task you have complete control over, think to yourself: How can I make every task a complete success?
+For every task you have complete control over, think to yourself: How can I make every task successful?
 What can I do to ensure the process attached to each task runs smoothly and is working well?

-Make a list of these tasks and spend some time making them more efficient.
-Then, you are accountable for these tasks, and you should take responsibility for their success.
+Make a list of these tasks and spend time making them more efficient.
+Then, you are accountable for these tasks and should take responsibility for their success.

-When you are more accountable for your actions, it will lead to you being much more results-focused, making you more valuable to your organisation.
+Being more accountable for your actions will lead to you being much more results-focused, making you more valuable to your organisation.

-With everything you do, think to yourself – what are the goals here, what are my objectives, what do I want to achieve, and what are the useful outcomes?
+With everything you do, think to yourself – what are the goals here?
+What are my objectives, what do I want to achieve, and what are the valuable outcomes?

-This level of critical thinking is beneficial to your business because you will continuously be looking for a return on investment in everything you do.
+This level of critical thinking benefits your business because you will continuously be looking for a return on investment in everything you do.

-If you find you spend ages on a task that is not business critical or adds value, because you are accountable for that task, you can adjust the process and make it more effective.
+If you spend ages on a task that is not business-critical or adds value, you can adjust the process and make it more effective because you are accountable for that task.